-Under the IRS, you are required to have a “tax home” as a travel nurse.
+The IRS requires that you have a “tax home” while travel nursing.
 A tax home refers to a permanent residence where you incur expenses while you’re working in another location.
-A tax home involves paying a mortgage or rent and also goes beyond paying bills.
-Examples of this include having the address on your driver’s license, being registered to vote in that area, and using that location as your permanent mailing address.
+Keeping a tax home does involve paying a mortgage or rent, but it goes beyond paying bills.
+You must also have the address on your driver’s license, register to vote in that area, and use that location as your permanent mailing address.
 Once your tax home status is confirmed, additional expenses may be subject to tax deductions for travel nurses.

 Housing & Food

 Most agencies will provide housing or pay a stipend if you choose to find your own place to stay.
-In some cases, the stipend can be lower than the actual cost of lodging.
-Also, the contract might require the lodging to be treated as a taxable wage, or call for a straight wage rate without reimbursement.
-If you have a tax home, costs for lodging can be deductible including utilities.
+In some cases, the stipend can be lower than the actual cost of rent.
+Also, a contract might require the lodging to be treated as a taxable wage, or call for a straight wage rate without reimbursement.
+If you have a tax home, housing costs for assignments can be deductible.
+This includes utilities.

-The stipend is usually enough to cover both lodging and meals.
-It is not taxed, and the General Services Administration decides the maximum daily stipend by location.
-Again, if there are additional expenses, you are allowed to deduct on your travel nurse taxes.
+A stipend is usually enough to cover both lodging and meals.
+It is not taxed, and the General Services Administration decides what the maximum daily stipend is by location.
+Again, if there are additional expenses, you are allowed to deduct them on your travel nurse taxes.

-Once you start your traveling, you can start recording your travel expenses.
-Any form of transportation counts including airfare, car, train, or public transportation.
-When filing your travel nurse taxes, don’t forget to deduct any reimbursements that the agency is already giving you for travel.
+Once you start traveling, you can start recording your travel expenses.
+Any form of transportation counts, including airfare, car, train, or public transportation.
+When filing your travel nurse taxes, don’t forget to deduct any travel-related reimbursements that the agency is already giving you.

-Costs incurred when traveling back home from an assignment can also be included.
-When calculating your deductible, use the 2017 Standard Mileage Rates provided by the IRS.
-Parking, tolls, maintenance and other expenses are also subject to deduction.
+You can also include any expenses for traveling back home from an assignment.
+When calculating your deductible, use the 2019 Standard Mileage Rates provided by the IRS.
+Parking, tolls, maintenance, and other expenses are also subject to deduction.

 5 Tax Tips for Travel Nurses